|

 + Argument 4.
-Unethical marketing
+Unethical marketing to consumers and doctors

 The fourth major charge against the drug companies is that they indulge in wasteful and unethical marketing practices.
-The drug companies don't directly report the amount they spend on marketing but I heard average estimates from 9% to 31% of revenue2, as compared with the roughly 13% allocated to R&D. These marketing practices, critics say, distort and demean the practice of medicine.
+The drug companies don't directly report the amount they spend on marketing but I heard average estimates from 9% to 31% of revenue, as compared with the roughly 13% allocated to R&D. These marketing practices, critics say, distort and demean the practice of medicine.

 A much quoted example is Merck's 167 million dollar television campaign starring former Olympic skater Dorothy Hamill which promotes the virtues of the anti-arthritis drug Vioxx.
 For state politicians like Oregon's John Kitzhaber struggling to manage dwindling Medicaid budgets, such direct-to-consumer (DTC) advertising campaigns are an abomination.
 According to Kitzhaber, Merck spends more advertising Vioxx than "Anheuser-Busch spends to advertise Budweiser.
 It's more than PepsiCo spends to advertise Pepsi Cola, it creates a demand for a particular brand name drug, without any consideration of the fact that there may be other drugs to treat the same condition, that are just as effective or more effective, but less costly."